Jaya Sri Maha Bodhi: Threats and incidents

-Religious and social significance
+Religious significance

+Pilgrimage

 On the island, Buddhists continue to honor a longstanding tradition of visiting and paying homage to the sacred Bodhi tree.
 Every year, pilgrims from remote areas travel to the city of Anuradhapura to pay their respects to the Sri Maha Bodhi, a site of immense spiritual significance.
 The site is maintained with care, and daily offerings are provided by its custodian.

+Religious offerings

 Today, many Buddhists believe that making offerings to the Jaya Sri Maha Bodhi can bring about meaningful and positive changes in their lives.
 Devotees often make special vows at the shrine, seeking blessings for safe childbirth and healing from various ailments.

 Farmers in the Anuradhapura region also uphold the tradition of presenting rice from their first paddy harvest to the Sri Maha Bodhi tree.
 This practice is rooted in the belief that such offerings help ensure a successful harvest, reducing the impact of challenges like drought, pest infestations, and even damage from wildlife, such as elephants.